Northwestern Syria offensive (2019–2020): Army advance towards Saraqib and proposed Turkish deadline

 On 30 January, the Syrian Army reached the outskirts of the opposition stronghold of Saraqib, north of Ma'arrat al-Nu'man, after capturing the towns of Kafr Battikh, Tell Mardikh, Jobas, Qomhane, Hatamiyeh and Tell Dibs, pushing the front line to just three kilometers away from Saraqib's city center.
-Later in the day, the army advanced further in the southeastern Idlib countryside, capturing the al-Suater hilltop from Hayat Tahrir al-Sham and its allies.
+Later in the day, the army advanced further in the southeastern Idlib countryside, capturing the al-Suater hilltop from Hay'at Tahrir al-Sham and its allies.
 Turkey's president Recep Tayyip Erdoğan threatened to take direct military action in Idlib unless the government-led offensive ceased.
 On the Aleppo front, HTS detonated a remote control car bomb and deployed SVBIEDs followed by rocket and mortar attacks into the northwestern Aleppo outskirts against Syrian government positions, opening a new front.
 The HTS-linked Ebaa News Agency released footage of HTS inghimasi fighters pledging to wage jihad until death before deploying for Aleppo to attack pro-government positions.
 Syrian state media claimed government forces destroyed four SVBIEDs before they reached their destination.
 HTS also claimed to have killed a number of Iranian-linked militia fighters in west Aleppo.
 Meanwhile, according to pro-government sources, the remnant Nour al-Din al-Zenki rebel group, operating from Turkish-backed opposition-held areas in northern Aleppo, sent reinforcements to the western Aleppo countryside to help bolster area defenses.

 29–31 January saw sustained bombardments as the government and its allies carried out 200 strikes throughout Idlib; Russian airstrikes on Ariha reportedly struck a bakery and a medical facility.
 Civilians displaced from Saraqib and other towns were also reportedly targeted as they fled the war zone.

 On 1 February, in response to government gains on the ground, the Turkish military established three new observation posts around Saraqib.
 On the same day, pro-government warplanes reportedly targeted al-Huda Hospital in the town of Hoor in the western countryside of Aleppo, destroying large parts of the building.
 There was an HTS counter-offensive in Al-Zahraa in Aleppo governorate, in which several Local Defense Force (LDF) pro-government militia fighters were reported killed.
 Four Russian FSB officers were reported killed the same day, also in the Aleppo countryside.